Unlocking The Benefits Of David Rock’s SCARF Model

 There are various ways to apply the SCARF model in workplace teams:

 • Assess team members’ SCARF profiles to understand motivations and stressors.
-Some value Status more, others value Autonomy.
+Some value Status more, while others value Autonomy.

 • When giving feedback, frame things in a SCARF-conscious way.
 Reinforce Relatedness and be Fair.